 If you are a member of a Christian church that does not transfer membership, you can make a profession of faith and be received as a member.

-Pastor Kip's membership classes are offered monthly.
+Pastor Kip's membership classes are offered a couple of times per year.
 These classes are recommended for all potential members or those who would like to learn more about our Methodist beliefs.

-The classes typically meet on the 3rd Wednesday of each month at 1:30pm.
+The class will typically meet on the 3rd Wednesday of the month at 1:30pm in the Parlor.